MinionEnjoyer/ALLIN1-SDK/README.md

 - **Package Intelligence** opens OIV, DLC inventory, vehicle compiler, and structured META/XML tools.
 - **The bottom SDK Console dock** keeps the complete CLI available from every workspace.
-Its Source-style completion list narrows as you type, suggests commands, options, paths, and history, and runs work off the UI thread.
+Its completion list narrows as you type, suggests commands, options, paths, and history, and runs work off the UI thread.
 Press Ctrl+backtick to focus or expand it, `Tab` to accept a completion, arrows to navigate, and `Ctrl+L` to clear output.
 - **Archive / Entry** controls RPF search, metadata, preview, extraction,